Amazon plans to extend France warehouse closures to May 18

-PARIS (Reuters) - Amazon (AMZN.O) plans to extend the closure of its French warehouses until May 18, the U.S. e-commerce giant said on Wednesday.
+PARIS, May 13 (Reuters) - Amazon plans to extend the closure of its French warehouses until May 18, the U.S. e-commerce giant said on Wednesday.

 Its six French warehouses have been closed since April 16 following court rulings that ordered it to restrict deliveries during the COVID-19 pandemic or face hefty fines.